orangespaceman/folio/src/_posts/portfolio/2009-06-19-npower-brighter-energy-debate.md

 ---
 title: Npower Brighter Energy Debate
-excerpt: HTML for an interactive debate site allowing members of the public the chance to ask questions about npower and the energy industry.
+excerpt: An interactive debate website allowing members of the public the chance to ask questions about npower and the energy industry.
+client: grandunion
+images:
+  featured: featured.jpg
+  thumbs:
+    desktop: thumb-desktop.jpg
+  desktop:
+    - desktop-home.jpg
+technologies:
+  - HTML
+  - CSS
+  - JavaScript
 ---

 # Npower Brighter Energy Debate

+## Project overview

-HTML templates built for the npower brighter energy website, an interactive debate site allowing members of the public the chance to ask questions about npower and the energy industry.
+An interactive debate website allowing members of the public the chance to ask questions about npower and the energy industry.

-HTML, CSS, JavaScript
-Built at Grand Union
+## Technical solution

+I created static HTML page templates that were implemented by an external company who were building the e-commerce aspect of the site.

+## My role

+I was responsible for building static HTML templates.